loryhyu1090/Side-Node-Installation-Setup-Guide/README.md

 ### **Prerequisites** 📋

 - **Golang v1.22.0:** Ensure you have the correct version of Golang installed.
-Visit the [Golang releases page](https://go.dev/dl/) for instructions.

 ### **Build `sided` from Source** 🏗️